gorilainvest/gorila-ui-components/guides/dev-environment.md

    of at least 1.10.0.
 We recommend using `nvm` to manage your node versions.
 2. Run `yarn global add gulp` to install gulp.

-3. Fork the `guilhermejcgois/gorila-ui-components` repo on Github.
+3. Fork the `gorilainvest/gorila-ui-components` repo on Github.

 4. Clone your fork to your machine with `git clone`.

-   Recommendation: name your git remotes `upstream` for `guilhermejcgois/gorila-ui-components`
+   Recommendation: name your git remotes `upstream` for `gorilainvest/gorila-ui-components`

    and `<your-username>` for your fork.
 5. From the root of the project, run `yarn` or `npm install`.

-To build Material in dev mode, run `ng build --app <widget-name>`.
+To build UI Toolkit in dev mode, run `ng build`.
-To build Material in release mode, run `ng build --app <widget-name> --prod`
+To build UI Toolkit in release mode, run `ng build --prod`

 To bring up a local server, run `npm start`.
 This will automatically watch for changes and rebuild.
 The browser should refresh automatically when changes are made.